-The primary safety objective of the NGNP design is to limit the dose from accidental releases so that regulatory requirements for protection of the health and safety of the public are met at an exclusion area boundary (EAB) that is no more than a few hundred meters, (e.g., 400 m), from the reactor.
-To eliminate the need for public evacuation or sheltering beyond the site boundary, the NGNP design goal is to meet the Environmental Protection Agency (EPA) plume exposure Protective Action Guides (PAGs) [EPA 1992] at the EAB.
+The primary qualitative safety objective for the modular HTGR is not to disturb the normal day-today activities of the public.
+The corresponding quantitative objective of the modular HTGR design is to limit the dose from accidental radionuclide releases so that regulatory requirements for protection of the health and safety of the public are met at an exclusion area boundary (EAB) that is no more than a few hundred meters, (e.g., 400 m), from the reactor.
+In addition, to eliminate the need for public evacuation or sheltering beyond the site boundary, the modular HTGR design goal is to meet the Environmental Protection Agency (EPA) plume exposure Protective Action Guides (PAGs) (EPA 1992) at the EAB.

 Existing LWR technical licensing requirements assure adequate public safety through a set of criteria from the NRC regulations and guidance.
-These requirements were developed and have been traditionally applied to licensing of LWRs.
-There are significant differences in the HTGR technology and safety basis from those of the LWRs which require interpretation of the NRC regulations.
+These requirements were developed for and have been traditionally applied to licensing of LWRs.
+There are significant differences in the modular HTGR technology and safety basis from those of the LWRs which require interpretation of the NRC regulations.
 Additionally, these regulations were traditionally applied on a prescriptive basis during initial licensing of current LWRs.
 There has been a general trend, however, in NRC oversight of operating LWRs toward a risk-informed performance based process.
-The NRC has assessed the advantages of applying this approach to the licensing of new and advanced nuclear technologies and has concluded that such a process appears to have merit and should be applied to the licensing of the NGNP demonstration plant [NRC 2008].
-This was also the licensing approach recommended by the NRC & DOE in developing the licensing strategy for NGNP [DOE/NRC, 2008].
-Accordingly, the licensing and safety basis for the NGNP demonstration plant is being developed using a risk-informed, performance-based technical approach that adapts existing NRC licensing requirements in establishing NGNP design-specific licensing requirements.
-As part of the process of risk-informing regulatory compliance, top-level regulatory criteria (TLRC) are identified from NRC regulations and guidance that establish dose limits on consequences from licensing basis events (LBEs) to assure public safety [INL 2010c].
+The NRC assessed the advantages of applying this approach to the licensing of new and advanced nuclear technologies and concluded that such a process appears to have merit and should be applied to the licensing of the NGNP demonstration plant (NRC 2008).
+This was also the licensing approach recommended by the NRC and DOE in developing the licensing strategy for NGNP (DOE/NRC, 2008).
+Accordingly, the licensing and safety basis for the modular HTGR was developed using a risk-informed, performance-based technical approach that adapts existing NRC licensing requirements in establishing HTGR design-specific licensing requirements.
+As part of the process of risk-informing regulatory compliance, top-level regulatory criteria (TLRC) were identified from NRC regulations and guidance that establish dose limits on consequences from licensing basis events (LBEs) to assure public safety (INL 2010c).
 The TLRC are based on the following objectives:

 - 1. Provide direct public health and safety acceptability limits in terms of individual radiological consequences - 2.
-Be independent of HTGR reactor type and site - 3.
+Be independent of modular HTGR reactor type and site - 3.
 Provide well-defined, quantifiable risk criteria